Pmcg1/PandS_Project_2019/README.md

 ### Background

-The data analysed by this programme is the "Iris Flower Data Set".
+The data analysed by this programme is the "Iris Flower Data Set"<sup>[1](#myfootnote1)</sup>.
 R.A.
-Fisher collated and presented the data set in 1936 in his paper "The Use of Multiple Measurements in Taxonomic Problems".
+Fisher collated and presented the data set in 1936 in his paper "The Use of Multiple Measurements in Taxonomic Problems"<sup>[2](#myfootnote2)</sup>.
 In this paper he studied the use of linear combinations of multiple characterising features of a species to discriminate it from related species.
 Fisher studied three related species of iris flowers in this paper:

 - Iris setosa
 - Iris versicolor